apache/apisix/docs/zh/latest/plugins/log-rotate.md

     log-rotate:
         interval: 3600    # rotate interval (unit: second)
         max_kept: 168     # max number of log files will be kept
+        max_size: -1      # max size of log files will be kept
         enable_compression: false    # enable log file compression(gzip) or not, default false
 ```